People's Jaws Dropped After President Trump Apparently Wanted All The Sharks To Die

 "If we have a president who's opinions are largely formed through cable programming, who was binge watching Shark Week and Discovery during peak Mermaids, that's a problem," Thaler tweeted.

-Susan Perkins, a curator and Professor of Microbial Genomics at the American Museum of Natural History in New York, said that it was "very disturbing...how much the president hates sharks and admitted to never supporting any efforts to conserve or protect them."
+Susan Perkins, a curator and professor of microbial genomics at the American Museum of Natural History in New York, said that it was "very disturbing ... how much the president hates sharks and admitted to never supporting any efforts to conserve or protect them."

 In conclusion: